1mS3r/learning/Soft Skills/Public Speaking/Sam Gratton's - Professional English Speaking/Key Concepts & Takeaways.md

 - Voice: Clear, vary the pith and speed to avoid monotony, use pauses
 - Bode Language: Just be natural, no exagerations
 - Dress: Appropiate for each ocassion, same as the audience with a littler further touch

+## Clear Communication

+### Clarity

+The meaning of the words said during a business meeting and it's interpretation vary from one culture to other, we can classify it as:

+- Low Context: Explicit, Clear, Repetitive, such as Americans/Germans
+- High Context: Implicit, Subtle & with lots of layers of meaning, such as Japan, Arabia

+In a remote context it's better the Low Context approach, going straight to the point and providing the most clear possible approach.

+### Personal Branding

+We should be in control of what appears when someone looks for us over internet.
+Build a personal brand that makes a positive impact on people is key in the professional world.